jicub/word-cycle/README.md

-Vanilla JS with CSS3 Animation
+Infinite word cycling with Vanilla JS and CSS3
 ===================

 ### Decription